dorymint/TODOGotcha/README.md

 ## Usage
 ---
-Display the found TODO list like example
+Display the found to-do list like example
 ```
 todogotcha
 ```